 This baby sleep sack knitting pattern is the perfect little baby gift for a special little one in your life.

-This one is the OXO cable stitch pattern so it's perfect for baby.
+And the OXO cable stitch pattern is so adorable for a baby.

-I made it with the idea of being able to swaddle your baby, keeping the baby nice and warm
+I made it with the idea of being able to swaddle your baby, keeping the baby nice and warm, snug as a bug in a rug.

 It's not overly wide but rather just right to swaddle a baby so he/she feels snug and secure.

-It's a nice change and even a nice challenge for some of you.
+It's a nice change and a refreshing challenge for some of you.
 It's honestly not that difficult.

-The baby hat pattern is also knit on circulars and then closed at the top.
+The baby hat knitting pattern is also knit on circulars and then closed at the top.

 And you have a choice to simply bind off at the top of the hat and seam it.